jpnarkinsky/sails-run-repl/README.md

 # sails-run-repl
-A better repl for Sails.js
+A better repl for Sails.js.
+This is alpha software, but already has some useful features.

 ## Features